scttnlsn/backbone.io/README.md

         this.bindBackend();
     }

+In addition to `backend:create`, `backend:read`, `backend:update`, and `backend:delete`
+events, a generic `backend` event is also triggered when a model is synced.

+    this.bind('backend', function(method, model) {
+        // Method will be one of create, read, update, or delete });

-The event prefix `backend` is used by default but this can be customized by passing options to the `listen` function on the server:
+The event prefix `backend` is used by default but this can be customized setting the event name on the server.

     backboneio.listen(app, { mybackend: new backboneio.Backend() }, { event: 'myevent' });